koii-network/docs/develop/write-a-koii-task/task-development-guide/task-structure/task-structure.md

 # Task Structure

 In this guide let's use the [Koii Task Template](https://github.com/koii-network/task-template) to explain the structure and how the functions work together.
+Jump [here](/develop/write-a-koii-task/task-development-kit-tdk/introduction) to learn more about the task template.

 The task template contains three separate JavaScript files in `task` folder that contain all of the functions for a Koii task to function properly.